 - Module Manager MicroEJ Module Manager downloads, installs and controls the consistency of all the dependencies and versions required to build and publish a MicroEJ asset.
-It is based on Semantic Versioning specification. - Platform A MicroEJ Platform integrates a MicroEJ Architecture, one or more Foundation Libraries with their respective Abstraction Layers and the board support package (BSP) for the target Device.
-It also includes associated MicroEJ Mocks for the MicroEJ Simulator. - SDK MicroEJ SDK allows MicroEJ Firmware developers to build a MicroEJ-ready device, by integrating a MicroEJ Architecture with both Java and C software on their device. - Simulator MicroEJ Simulator allows running MicroEJ Applications on a target hardware simulator on the developer's desktop computer.
+It is based on Semantic Versioning specification. - Platform A MicroEJ Platform integrates a MICROEJ VEE, a MICROEJ Architecture, one or more Foundation Libraries with their respective Abstraction Layers, and the board support package (BSP) for the target Device.
+It also includes associated MICROEJ Mocks for the MICROEJ Simulator. - SDK MicroEJ SDK allows MicroEJ Firmware developers to build a MicroEJ-ready device, by integrating a MicroEJ Architecture with both Java and C software on their device. - Simulator MicroEJ Simulator allows running MicroEJ Applications on a target hardware simulator on the developer's desktop computer.
 The MicroEJ Simulator runs one or more MicroEJ mock that mimics the hardware functionality.
-It enables developers to develop their MicroEJ Applications without the need of hardware. - Studio MicroEJ Studio allows application developers to write a MicroEJ Sandboxed Application, run it on a Virtual Device, deploy it on a MicroEJ-ready device, and publish it to a MicroEJ Forge instance. - Virtual Device A MicroEJ Virtual Device is a software package that includes the simulation part of a MicroEJ Firmware: runtime, libraries and application(s).
+It enables developers to develop their MicroEJ Applications without the need of hardware. - Studio MicroEJ Studio allows application developers to write a MicroEJ Sandboxed Application, run it on a Virtual Device, deploy it on a MicroEJ-ready device, and publish it to a MicroEJ Forge instance. - VEE MICROEJ VEE is an applications container.
+VEE stands for Virtual Execution Environment, and refers to the first implementation that embeds a virtual 32-bit processor, hence the term "Virtual".
+MICROEJ VEE runs on any OS/RTOS commonly used in embedded systems (FreeRTOS, QP/C, uc/OS, ThreadX, embOS, Mbed OS, Zephyr OS, VxWorks, PikeOS, Integrity, Linux, QNX, ...) and can also run without RTOS (bare-metal) or proprietary RTOS.
+MICROEJ VEE includes the small MEJ32, along with a wide range of libraries (Add-On Libraries and Foundation Libraries). - Virtual Device A MicroEJ Virtual Device is a software package that includes the simulation part of a MicroEJ Firmware: runtime, libraries and application(s).
 It can be run on any PC without the need of MicroEJ Studio.
 In case a MicroEJ Multi-Sandbox Firmware, it is also used for testing a MicroEJ Sandboxed Application in MicroEJ Studio.